SMRazaRizvi96/ros_comm_tools/README.md

 # ros_comm_tools

-This ROS package provides a set of communication tools that allow for advanced topic interactions, such as triggering republishing of messages upon specific events.
+This ROS stack provides a collection of communication tools that allow for advanced topic interactions and other functionalities within the ROS ecosystem.

+## Current Structure

+The `ros_comm_tools` stack currently comprises the following package(s):

+- **add_topic_tools**:
+  - **Nodes**:
+    - **Triggered Publisher**: Subscribe to a topic and republish its content to another topic upon a user-defined trigger, such as pressing a button.

+More packages and nodes will be added to this stack in the future to further enhance its capabilities.

 ## Features

-- **Triggered Republishing**: Subscribe to a topic and republish its content to another topic upon a user-defined trigger, such as pressing a button.
+- **Triggered Republishing**: As part of the `add_topic_tools` package, you can use the `Triggered Publisher` node to subscribe to a `sensor_msgs/Image` topic and republish its content based on manual keyboard triggers.

 ## Prerequisites

 - ROS Noetic (though it might work with other ROS versions, it's only been tested on Noetic)
-- `sensor_msgs` package for handling `Image` messages.

 ## Installation